cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 *Figure* **5.4.8** : *Successful Output Highlighted*

 Upon clicking start, you should see a console window appear briefly, then close.
 Look in the output at the bottom of your Visual Studio window.
-You should see the line HumanFactors.Geometry.Meshinfo.
+You should see the line DHARTAPI.Geometry.Meshinfo.
 IF this is the case then you have successfully created a project using Humanfactors to load an obj from disk.